elastx/elx-docs/content/en/docs/jelastic-paas/guides/smtp_on_port_25.md

 ## Alternatives

-If you want to send e-mail from our platform we recommend using an external SMTP relay.
-All major external SMTP services offer their service on other ports than port 25.
+If you want to send e-mail from our platform we recommend using our Mail Relay service.
+All major SMTP services offer their service on other ports than port 25.

-This way you can get an automated reliable smtp service that normally is very cost effective.
+This way you can get an automated reliable SMTP service that is very cost effective.

-Contact us if you want us to recommend a provider or have any other questions.
+You can read more about our Mail Relay offering [here](https://elastx.se/en/mail-relay/).
+Contact us if you have any other questions.